Towards Understanding the Effect of Pretraining Label Granularity: Additional Experimental Results

 \textit{Network choice and pretraining pipeline}.
 We experiment with the ViT-B/16 model \cite{vit2021}.
 The pretraining pipeline of this model follows the one in \cite{vit2021} exactly: we train the model for 90 epochs using the Adam optimizer, with $\beta_1 = 0.9, \beta_2=0.999$, weight decay coefficient equal to 0.03 and a batch size of 4096; we let the dropout rate be 0.1; the output dense layer's bias is initialized to $-10.0$ to prevent huge loss value coming from the off-diagonal classes near the beginning of training \cite{cui2019cvpr}; for learning rate, we perform linear warmup for 10,000 steps until the learning rate reaches $10^{-3}$, then it is linearly decayed to $10^{-5}$.
 The data augmentations are the common ones in ImageNet-type training \cite{vit2021,kaiming2016}: random cropping and horizontal flipping.
 Note that we use the sigmoid cross-entropy for training since the dataset has multi-label samples.

 \textit{Evaluation on the binary problem}.
 After the 90-epoch pretraining on the manual hierarchies, we evaluate the model on the binary problem.
-Since we have already reported the best accuracies on all the hierarchy levels in the main text, we do not repeat them here.
+We report the best accuracies on each hierarchy level in Table \ref{table: vitb16, im21k to 21k}.
 To get a sense of how the relevant hyperparameters influence final accuracy of the model, we try out the following finetuning/linear probing strategies on the backbone trained on the \textit{leaf labels} and the target \textit{binary problem} of the dataset, and report the results in Table \ref{table: vitb16, in-dataset, ablation} (similar to our experiments on iNaturalist, we include the backbone trained on the binary problem in these ablation studies to ensure that our comparisons against the baseline are fair) : \begin{enumerate} \item 90-epochs finetuning in the same fashion as the pretraining stage, but with a small grid search over